 Should fudge be refrigerated?
 The greatest risk to fudge in the refrigerator is dehydration.
 Keep fudge in airtight containers and wrappings (preferably multiple wrappings) to reduce the risk of it becoming dry or developing a powdery film.

 Wax paper is a great surface on which to store fudge as wax paper doesn’t cling.
-Your fudge will maintain its flavor if you build it an airtight envelope.
+Your fudge will maintain its flavor if you build it an airtight envelope as follows:

 - Cut the fudge into small pieces and arrange them close together on a piece of wax paper twice as large as your pan of fudge.